Do the planets cause the sunspot cycles?: Discrete Chi-Square Method (DCM)

 \section{Discrete Chi-Square Method (DCM)}

-\citet[][\paperone]{Jet20} formulated the Discrete Chi-Square Method (DCM).
-Using DCM, he discovered the periods of a third and a fourth body from the O-C data of the eclipsing binary XZ~And.
-An improved DCM version revealed the presence of numerous new companion candidates in the eclipsing binary Algol \citep[][\papertwo]{Jet21}.
+Jetsu formulated DCM\cite{Jet20}.
+He used DCM to discover the periods of a third and a fourth body from the O-C data of the eclipsing binary XZ~And.
+An improved DCM version revealed the presence of numerous new companion candidates in the eclipsing binary Algol\cite{Jet21}.
 DCM is designed for detecting many signals superimposed on an arbitrary trend.
-In this section, we use the results for model \M=4 in Table \ref{TableRmonthlyK410R14} to illustrate how DCM works (Figs. \ref{Rmonthly2000K410R14z} and \ref{Rmonthly2000K410R14gdet}-\ref{Rmonthly2000K410R14fA}).